Surface Disinfecting After Illness

 Hit Hard Surfaces

-Cleaning the counters with soapy water can get rid of some germs and make things look tidy - and that may be just fine when everyone in your household is healthy.
+Cleaning the counters with soapy water can kill some germs and make things look tidy—and that may be just fine when everyone in your household is healthy.

-However, cleaning alone won't cut it when someone has the flu or a stomach bug.
-You want to kill the germs, and water and mild cleaners won't do the trick.
+However, cleaning alone won't do the trick when someone has the flu or a stomach bug.
+You want to kill the germs, and water and mild cleaners will not do the trick.

-When the task at hand requires killing tough viruses and bacteria - not bathing them, it's time to bring in the howitzers of the cleaning world: disinfectants.
+When the task at hand requires killing tough viruses and bacteria—not bathing them—it's time to call in the howitzers of the cleaning world: disinfectants.

 I'm not implying you should ditch cleaning surfaces with soap and water.
 Surface cleaning removes dirt and grime that, if left intact, provides a significant barrier against the chemical properties of disinfectants, rendering them ineffective.
 Cleaning is just part one.

-When cleaning and surface disinfecting counters, tabletops, doorknobs, and bed frames, take it one step at a time.
+Take it one step at a time when cleaning and surface disinfecting counters, tabletops, doorknobs, and bed frames.

-1. Wash the surface with soap and water to first remove dirt and grime and clear the way for the disinfectant's work.
+1. Wash the surface with soap and water to remove dirt and grime and prepare it for the disinfectant's work.

 2. Apply your disinfecting cleaner to the surface until visibly wet.
 Allow it to do its dirty work on the surface for at least 10 minutes.
 Rinse and wipe dry.